-Jones Soda – a role model for health brand marketers
+Jones Soda – a role model for branding in healthcare

 In August 2000, Urban Juice and Soda Company Ltd. officially changed its name to Jones Soda Co (“JONES”).
 What stands out about the company is that they’ve always truly been led by, and interacting with, their consumer.
 While many are in the midst of evolving their “rules of engagement,” Jones has been at it for years.

-They provide a great example of marketing that builds a brand around customers, on their terms – where, when and how they want.
+They provide a great example, beginning with their branding and extending to their marketing, of building a brand around customers.
+Doing it on their terms – where, when and how they want.
 Here’s what I mean:

-Here are some things to learn from Jones about building brand love:
+Here are some things to learn from Jones about branding in healthcare and building brand love:

-1. It’s clearly Jones.
-You can’t mistake their products or their marketing.
+- It’s clearly Jones.
+You can’t mistake their products or their brand marketing.
 Everything they do is distinctively Jones.
-Seldom the case with most brands.
+Seldom the case with most healthcare brands.
+Extract the name from their logo or advertising, and you’re hard-pressed to identify the brand.

-2. Coherence vs. consistency.
+- Coherence vs. consistency.
 It’s easy to be consistent.
-But coherence allows Jones to deliver an overarching brand idea in all sorts of ways to the delight of their audience.
-And as we take in brand content at different times and on different platforms, executional consistency becomes less possible.
+But that’s lazy and boring.
+Coherence allows Jones to deliver an overarching brand idea in all sorts of ways to the delight of their audience.
+And as we take in brand content marketing at different times and on different platforms, executional consistency becomes less possible.

 5. Loving yourself first.
 An important driver of pride and connection, according to quantitative research from Interbrand, is “making products and services people are proud of.”
 By all indications, employees love their Jones brand.